thapyayhmuTP/thapyayhmuTP/README.md

 I have experience with HTML, CSS, JavaScript, Java,MySQL and C++.
 I'm also somewhat familiar with Python.
 As well as learning React and Vue.js through an online website, I am always looking to expand my skill set by learning new languages. 😊

 These days, I've been trying to recall my projects and add them to GitHub.
 In the past 8 years, I have worked on numerous projects, including websites and C++ software, both individually and in groups.
 My biggest regret is that I didn't save my work anywhere, not even in the cloud or drive.
 The data was lost due to damaged hard drives or getting a new computer.
-There are currently a few repositories I'm adding, and more will be added in the near future.👩🏻‍💻
+Although I have added only a few repositories so far, more will be added in the future.👩🏻‍💻

 <!--